 Assigned: Amounts in the assigned fund balance classification are intended to be used by the Library for specific purposes but do not meet the criteria to be classified as restricted or committed.
+In governmental funds other than the General Fund, assigned fund balance represents the remaining amount that is not restricted or committed.
+In the General Fund, assigned amounts represent intended uses established by the Board of Trustees or a Library official delegated that authority by resolution or by State statute.

-Notes to the Basic Financial Statements For the Year Ended December 31, 2012
+Notes to the Basic Financial Statements For the Year Ended December 31, 2013